rabarberpie/grit/README.md

 # Configuration
 A specific configuration consists of layering one or many manifests on top of each other, where upper manifests override settings from lower manifests.
 The resulting manifest is stored as an "active manifest".
 Most grit commands are performed against this manifest.
-Optionally, it can also refer to other locations where additional manifest files should be fetch (as a first step, before the configuration is initialized).
+Optionally, it can also refer to other locations where additional manifest files should be fetched (as a first step, before the configuration is initialized).

 Layering of manifests can be useful in different use-cases:
 * A base platform is developed by one team.
 This team maintains a manifest that includes all repositories of the base platform.
 Another team needs to customize the base platform for a specific customer.
 This includes adding new repositories and branching off some repositories (which needs to be customized).
 By placing all these manifest changes in its own customer manifest and overlaying it ontop of the base platform manifest, the second team doesn't need to branch off the base platform manifest.
 They can even place the customer manifest in its own git and by using the "fetch manifest" mechanism in the configuration file, fetch the base platform manifest automatically when the customer configuration file is initialized.`